tamizhazhagan8762/mern-task-management/README.md

 «Note: Never commit your ".env" file or expose your MongoDB username and password publicly.»

 Make sure ".env" is included in ".gitignore".
+Author

+Tamizhazhagan

+Computer Science & Engineering Student
+Aspiring Full Stack Developer

+License

+This project is created for learning and portfolio purposes.